LoveYouFyi/LoveYouFyi/README.md

 * Google Sheets Sync
 * Email Notifications
 * Spam Filter with Akismet
-* Deployed to cloud Firebase, makes use of Firestore database
+* Deploys to cloud Firebase, makes use of Firestore database

 ### Codebase
 - LoveYouForms is comprised of an App Wrapper, and the Node Package.
 The Node Package contains the primary codebase - I recommend checking it out.